MahammadRafi06/Migration_micro/my-website/docs/application-packaging/configuration-management.md

-# Configuration Management for AEP
+# Configuration Management for the Armada Edge Platform

 Learn advanced strategies for managing application configuration, secrets, and environment variables on the Armada Edge Platform.

 ## Overview

 Effective configuration management is crucial for edge deployments where applications may run in various environments with different requirements.
-This guide covers best practices for externalizing and managing configuration in AEP.
+This guide covers best practices for externalizing and managing configuration in the Armada Edge Platform.

 ## Configuration Strategies